How do you bathe a cat?

 - Lather with cat shampoo and rinse with clean water using a pitcher or handheld shower head set to flow very gently.

 - Thoroughly dry your cat with a fresh towel, changing towels frequently as they get damp.
+A highly absorbent microfiber towel, like these by Wooflinen, can be helpful, especially if you have a long-haired cat.

 - Use a blow dryer with extreme caution.
 Cats have extremely sensitive skin.
 Consider towel-drying only or using a blow dryer on a low-heat setting.